semaphoreci/book-monorepo-cicd/chapters/02-what-is-monorepo.md

 You may have noticed that these problems are mostly technical.
 In the following sections we’ll learn how companies that stuck to monorepos pushed the envelope by investing in tooling, adding integrations, and writing custom solutions.

+TODO: mention [trunk-based development](https://trunkbaseddevelopment.com/).
+The cornerstone of trunk-based development is using only short-lived branches and merging to the main branch as frequently as possible, reducing the chance of merge conflicts.

 ## 1.5 It’s not (only) about technology

 Choosing a repository strategy is not only a technical matter but also about how people communicate.
 As [Conway’s Law](https://www.thoughtworks.com/insights/articles/demystifying-conways-law) states, communication is essential for building great products: